shlinkio/shlink/module/Common/README.md

 ## Install

-Install this library using composer
+Install this library using composer:

     composer require shlinkio/shlink-common